harrisbisset/blog/blogPosts/Hello-Blog.md

 On a serious note, I plan on writing some C# and PHP.
 Like small projects in PHP + blazingly hot technologies, like Rust.

 Of course, I still want to find reasons to pipe juicy goodness into my stack.
-Haskell, Ocaml, Elixir, another language that's incredibly narrow... 😩 it's a hard life.
+Haskell, Ocaml, Elixir, or another language that's incredibly narrow in the job market... 😩 it's a hard life.